DirPA: Addressing Prior Shift in Imbalanced Few-shot Crop-type Classification: Experiments

 \subsection{Fine-tuning}

 Pre-training is followed by fine-tuning on each of the remaining \EuroCropsMLNew countries separately.
 For each fine-tuning case, we reinitialize the linear head $f^\text{head}$ with the number of fine-tuning classes, \cf \cref{tab:EuroCropsML2stats}.
 For all experiments, we train for up to \num{200} epochs with a batch size of \num{16}.
 Training is terminated if the validation loss fails to improve for \num{20} consecutive epochs.
 We use \emph{Cohen's kappa} $\kappa$ evaluated on the validation set as the primary criterion for checkpoint selection, prioritizing models with robust inter-class reliability.
 This model state is then evaluated on the held-out test set.
 As a chance-corrected metric, $\kappa$ ensures that the selected hyperparameters (\cf \ref{sec:hyperparametertuning_finetune}) and checkpoints reflect genuine discriminative performance across all classes, particularly in the presence of significant class imbalance.
 This approach mitigates the accuracy paradox, in which high overall performance can be misleadingly achieved by frequent exploitation of the majority class.
+Furthermore, we favor Cohen's kappa over \emph{macro-averaged F1-scores}, as the latter tends to exhibit high variance across episodes in very low-shot regimes (1-shot, 5-shot)---a single misclassified sample in a rare class can produce large swings in the score, making it an unreliable signal for model selection.
+Apparent improvements in F1-score in such settings are often attributable to chance rather than genuine model improvement.
+Cohen's kappa, computed over the full confusion matrix, is statistically more stable and therefore a more robust criterion for optimization.
 All fine-tuning experiments are conducted a total of five times with different random seeds $r \in \{0, 1, 42, 123, 1234\}$.
 The chosen random seed influences, for instance, the initialization of random parameters and mini-batch sampling.
 We conduct all fine-tuning experiments with both \glsxtrlong{gl:ce} and \glsxtrlong{gl:fl} (without a class-imbalance factor) in order to validate \gls{gl:dirpa} across varying optimization landscapes.
 By utilizing \gls{gl:fl}, we can analyze the synergy between Dirichlet priors and difficulty-awareness.
 Both loss functions are trained with and without Dirichlet priors.
-We append the postfix '\gls{gl:dirpa}' whenever the \gls{gl:dirpa} method is used.
+We append the postfix \enquote{\gls{gl:dirpa}} whenever the \gls{gl:dirpa} method is used.